margaretmf/margaretmf.github.io/creativewriting.md

 She lets the true strength and true light-heartedness reign within.
 With each new day under the Sun, she opens her heart to more independence, love, and innocence that can shine through the land that belongs to everyone.

+Everyone needs a reminder sometimes
+I am born to love, born to be free, born to love and be loved in return

 <br>